Yobamba/Yobamba/README.md

 Hello, GitHub! 👋

-I'm Ednilson Bambo, a student at Brigham Young University-Idaho interested in web development.
+I'm Ednilson Bambo, a web developer interested in building beautiful and useful web apps.
 Welcome to my GitHub profile!

 ## About Me